Daniel Smales: Career

 Smales was in Hull's Cool List 2021.

+Since 2023, Smales has been part of the team at Romford Film Festival and Romford Horror Film Festival.

+In October 2024, as festival director, Smales announced the development of the Glowflare Short Film Festival, a new platform for emerging filmmakers.
+In addition, Smales launched the Glowflare Horror Film Festival, which held its inaugural edition in May 2025.

 Personal

 Smales was born in Kingston upon Hull in East Yorkshire, where he grew up on the Orchard Park Estate.
 He is the son of Anthony Smales and Margaret Smales.
 He has an older sister and an older brother.
 He attended the local Shaw Park Primary School, along with the local secondary school Sir Henry Cooper School.
 He attended Wyke Sixth Form College where he studied performing arts and information technology.
 Smales took a year at Hull College studying musical theatre.
 He left Hull to pursue his career in London.
 Smales is known to have Dyslexia.

 Charity

-Smales is an advocate for Alzheimer’s supporting the charities Alzheimer’s Research UK and Alzheimer’s Society.
+Smales is an advocate for Alzheimer's supporting the charities Alzheimer's Research UK and Alzheimer's Society.
 Smales father died of Alzheimer's disease in December 2021.
 In an interview with Hull Live Smales paid tribute to his 'selfless and caring' dad Tony, and believes Investment in dementia research remains low compared to other major health conditions across the United Kingdom.